ComputationalMethods/Evaluaci-n_2020-1/README.md

 ```
 git pull origin master
 ```
 2. Change to the repository base.
-After the clone or befor de previous update
+After the clone (or before de previous update)
 ```bash
 cd Evaluacion2020-1
 ```